 How do you know if you should go into private practice?

-Private practice isn’t for everyone.
+Starting your own private therapy practice isn’t for everyone.
 You really have to know yourself well.
 You have to have a bit of entrepreneurial spirit and be able to take some risk.
 You do have to be willing to put yourself out there and make that leap.

 What makes it less scary is getting some coaching and mentoring along the way, and learning from those who have come before.